furiosa-ai/warboy-vision-models/README.md

 </details>

 <details open>
-<summary> Quantize ONNX using Furiosa SDK </summary>
+<summary> Quantizing an ONNX model using Furiosa SDK </summary>
-If you have proceeded with the conversion of the model from its original format to an ONNX model, the next step is the model quantization process.
+If you have already exported the model from its original format to an ONNX model, the next step is the model quantization process.
 Since FuriosaAI's Warboy only supports models in 8-bit integer format (int8), it is necessary to quantize the float32-based model into an int8 data type model.

 - **command**
   ```sh